 A successful mentorship program will have long-term positive implications for your employees and the organization.
 In a study out of the UK, 87 percent of mentors and mentees said their mentorship made them feel more empowered in their careers.

 To achieve those milestones, your program needs an impactful, well-structured plan.
-Here are some creative activities you can suggest to mentors and mentees to encourage meaningful employee connections.
+Here are some creative ideas for your mentorship program you can suggest to mentors and mentees to encourage meaningful employee connections.

 💡Get Inspired: 21 Mentoring Trends for L&D Leaders to Follow in 2023 and Beyond